Constitution of Student Government Association

 9. Facilitate SGA networking with students, faculty and staff members with whom SGA can productively work to set up SGA events or complete SGA projects;

-10. Help old and new officers of the SGA make successful transitions as SGA administrations change;
+10. Help sitting and new officers of the SGA make successful transitions as SGA administrations change;

 11. Review expenditure requests of SGA monies upon recommendation of President and Treasurer.

-Article XI: Resignation, Succession, and Removal from Office
+Article XII: Resignation, Succession, and Removal from Office

 1. An elected or appointed officer who feels unable or unwilling to carry out his or her duties shall submit written resignation to the President of the SGA two weeks in advance of the date marking the cessation of the officer's work, and the termination of duties.
-In case of a President who might choose to resign, he or she should submit his or her written resignation to the First Vice-President, with copies to the SGA Executive Committee and the Director of Student Activities.
+In case of a President who might choose to resign, he or she should submit his or her written resignation to the First Vice-President, with copies to the SGA Executive Committeeand the Leadership Programs Director/Coordinator of the Student Leadership and Involvement Center.

-1. refusal to perform Constitutional duties, or to carry out decisions or enforce policies of the SGA;
+1. Refusal to perform Constitutional duties, to carry out decisions or enforce policies of the SGA;

 2. Involvement in serious financial breaches of trust;